Russias Central Bank Cuts Key Rate To Historic Low - UrduPoint

 Russia's Central Bank Cuts Key Rate To Historic Low

-Russia's central bank on Friday announced a 1.0-percentage-point cut to its key interest rate, taking it to 4.5 percent, the lowest level in recent decades, in a bid to revive the economy after the virus shutdown
+Russia's central bank on Friday announced a 1.0-percentage-point cut to its key interest rate, taking it to 4.5 percent, the lowest level in decades, in a bid to revive the economy after a virus shutdown

-Moscow, (APP - UrduPoint / Pakistan Point News - 19th Jun, 2020 ):Russia's central bank on Friday announced a 1.0-percentage-point cut to its key interest rate, taking it to 4.5 percent, the lowest level in recent decades, in a bid to revive the economy after the virus shutdown.
+Moscow, (APP - UrduPoint / Pakistan Point News - 19th Jun, 2020 ):Russia's central bank on Friday announced a 1.0-percentage-point cut to its key interest rate, taking it to 4.5 percent, the lowest level in decades, in a bid to revive the economy after a virus shutdown.

 A global slump in demand during months of lockdown measures triggered by the coronavirus epidemic led to "more profound than expected" disinflationary factors, the bank said in a statement.